Spain's 3Q GDP growth undershoots expectations | Business

 - Spain

-Spanish economic output's expansion was slower than expected in the third quarter, preliminary data showed on Friday, further raising concerns about the recovery path after a weak second quarter and amid the specter of rising inflation.
+Spain's economy expanded less than expected in the third quarter, preliminary data showed on Friday, raising further concerns about the recovery path after a weak second quarter and amid the spectre of rising inflation.

 Flash data from the National Statistics Institute (INE) showed gross domestic product expanded by 2% in the third quarter from the second and by 2.7% from the same period in 2020.
 Economists polled by Reuters expected a 2.7% quarter-on-quarter expansion and a 3.5% annual growth.
 Crucially, private spending decreased 0.5% quarter on quarter as Spaniards held on to savings built up over a year of subdued consumption.